aleroses/English/InUse/Basic Grammar in Use.md

 9. (I / wear / shoes) I'm wearing shoes.
 10. (I / read / a newspaper) I'm not reading a newspaper.

+> Answer Key to Exercises 270 or 280

 ### Unit 4 – are you doing? (present continuous questions)

 #### 4.1 Look at the pictures and write the questions.